stiker-moises/Dotfiles/installscript.md

 Install Script
 ==============

 Step 1.
-Install NixOS, no desktop.
+Install NixOS, no desktop:

 Step 2.
-Get connected to WiFi, ethernet is automatic
+Get connected to WiFi, ethernet is automatic:

 $ nmtui

 Step 3.
-Get the script ready, make sure to delete the dotfiles folder when you're done
+Get the script ready, make sure to delete the dotfiles folder when you're done:

 $ nix-shell -p git